 One of those considerations comes down, ensuring your chinchilla feels safe and is isolated from other commotion that most households will have.

-Also, I have a two-year-old that loves to scream and shout, so it made sense to keep my chinchilla in the basement where this won’t startle her.
+Also, I have a four-year-old that loves to scream and shout, so it made sense to keep my chinchilla in the basement where this won’t startle her.

 Startling a chinchilla can cause fur slips and anxiety which is clearly not advisable.